 About Me - How Did I Get Here?

-In September 2010 I qualified as an Equine Podiatrist with the Equine Podiatry Association UK, who run a two-year diploma course.
-The course consisted of many elements, including anatomy, physiology, behavior, handling, nutrition, environment, diagnostics, gait analysis, pathologies, photography, grassland awareness, and first aid (horse and human) as well as the actual trimming!
-We also had to undertake eight case studies, each for a six-month period – four of which had hoof pathologies - and do four days shadowing another EP.
-(Not to mention a huge amount of coursework and two exams)!
+In September 2010 I qualified as an Equine Podiatrist with the Equine Podiatry Training Ltd (EPT), who run a two-year diploma course.
+This course has recently been Ofqual accredited to a Level 5 Diploma (Lantra Awards), and is the highest Equine Podiatry hoof care qualification available anywhere.
+The course consisted of many elements, including anatomy, physiology, behaviour, handling, nutrition, environment, diagnostics, gait analysis, pathologies, photography, grassland awareness, and first aid (horse and human) as well as the actual trimming.
+I also had to undertake eight case studies, each for a six-month period – four of which had significant hoof pathologies - and do four days shadowing another EP.
+(Not to mention a huge amount of reading, coursework, and three tough final exams)!
 So it was very thorough - I was expecting complicated, but if I’d multiplied it by about 100 I’d have been somewhere close!

-The reason I embarked upon this?
+The reason I initially embarked upon this?
 You’ve guessed it.
 You see, there was this horse...

-But it doesn’t.
-Nothing has gone wrong, but by the time he’s 6 going on 7 I’m wanting a bit more from him, and it’s like he just can’t give me any more.
+We make a good start!
+But things don’t continue to go quite to plan.....
+Nothing has gone wrong, but by the time he’s 6 going on 7 and I’m wanting a bit more from him, it’s like he just can’t give me any more.
 He can’t engage himself for more impulsion and a bit more self carriage, a 3’ jump feels like a 5’ effort, it’s like pushing water up hill!
 He’s trying really hard –and I’m using up all of my experience – but we’re getting no further forward.
-His tack is properly fitted, he get’s regularly checked by a trusted physiotherapist, and I take him to some good trainers for help.
+His tack is properly fitted, he gets regularly checked by a trusted physiotherapist, and I take him to some good trainers for help.
 I try a few different feeding approaches, nothing makes any difference, and I begin to scratch my head a bit!
 I speak to the vet – we do a blood test – all normal.
 We do a bute trial for a fortnight to rule out any underlying pain issues – this makes no difference.
 I scratch my head a bit more – surely I can’t have bred a horse from this mare and stallion which is going to be such a ‘dud’?

 My friend with the horse in the next stable has a ‘barefoot’ horse, and she tells me a bit more about it.
 I think it’s OK as far as it goes, but I want to use my horse, and anyway, his feet look fine.
 All the other horses I’ve ridden have been traditionally shod by the same farrier as this horse and they’ve performed well.
 I may not be the best rider in the world, but I’m not that bad either, especially at this level.
 Just in case, I get another well respected farrier to come and assess his feet and shoeing.
 He even watched him walk and trot up, before suggesting some lateral extensions on his hind shoes – I am impressed!
 Two shoeing cycles later and there’s still no difference.